Minimal unitary dilations for commuting contractions: Introduction

 Similarly, a commuting tuple of isometries $(V_1, \dots , V_n)$ acting on a Hilbert space $\mathcal K$ is said to be an \textit{isometric dilation} of $(T_1, \dots , T_n)$ if $\HS$ can be realized as a closed linear subspace of $\mathcal K$ and for any non-negative integers $k_1, \dots , k_n$ we have

 Moreover, such an isometric dilation is called \textit{minimal} if

 \end{defn} A path-breaking work due to Sz.
 Nagy, \cite{Nagy 1} established that a contraction always dilates to a unitary.
 The result of Sz.
 Nagy was generalized by Ando, \cite{Ando} to a pair of commuting contractions.
 A pair of commuting contractions possesses an unconditional unitary dilation.
 Later, Parrott showed by a counter example that a triple of commuting contractions may not dilate to a triple of commuting unitaries, see \cite{Par}.
 In a more general operator theoretic language rational dilation succeeds on the closed unit disk $\ov{\mathbb D}$ and on the closed bidisc $\ov{\mathbb D^2}$ and fails on the closed polydisc $\ov{\D^n}$ when $n \geq 3$.
 Thus, for $n\geq 3$ history witnessed only conditional unitary dilations for commuting contractions.
-Some notable works in this direction are due to Agler \cite{Agler 1}, Brehmer \cite{Bre}, Curto, Vailecu \cite{Cur:Vas 1, Cur:Vas 2}, Ball, Li, Timotin, Trent \cite{Bal:Tim:Tre}, Ball, Trent, Vinnikov \cite{Bal:Tre:Vin}, Popescu \cite{Pop 1, Pop 2, Pop 3}, Eschmeier \cite{Esch-1}, M$\ddot{u}$ller, Vailecu \cite{Mul:Vas}, M$\ddot{u}$ller, Ptak \cite{Mul:Pta}, Bhat, Bhattacharyya, Dey \cite{Bha:Bhat:Dey}, Burdak \cite{Bur 1}, Barik, Das, Sarkar \cite{B:D:H:S} and many others, see the reference list and the references therein.\\
+Some notable works in this direction are due to Agler \cite{Agler 1}, Brehmer \cite{Bre}, Curto, Vasilescu \cite{Cur:Vas 1, Cur:Vas 2}, Ball, Li, Timotin, Trent \cite{Bal:Tim:Tre}, Ball, Trent, Vinnikov \cite{Bal:Tre:Vin}, Eschmeier \cite{Esch-1}, M$\ddot{u}$ller, Vasilescu \cite{Mul:Vas}, Burdak \cite{Bur 1}, Barik, Das, Sarkar \cite{B:D:H:S} and many others, see the reference list and the references therein.\\

 In this article we study isometric and unitary dilations of a tuple of commuting contractions $(T_1, \dots , T_n)$ on the minimal isometric and minimal unitary dilation spaces (which are always unique upto unitaries) of $T=\prod_{i=1}^n T_i$.
 Our first main result is the following.